The Silly Scoville Scale

 50K – 100K Scovilles

 Story time!
 I love Thai food.
 The noodles, the intricate flavors, the sweet, delicious basil dishes.
 Yum.
-However, they tend to use this pepper in their food…and when you order and say that you want it “Thai Spicy,” they take that to mean that you want to eat fire for dinner.
-I learned this from experience.
+However, they tend to use this pepper in their food…and when you order and say that you want it “Thai Spicy,” they take that to mean that you want to eat pure fire for dinner.
+I learned this the hard way.
 So that’s what this category of Scovilles feels like.
 Starting to get less silly, here.

 100K – 500K Scovilles